kamilszczepanik/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+### It is good to have components named in Components tab in web browser - development experience

 ## Background

 There are many ways to style React applications, each approach comes with its